phac-nml/irida-next/docs-site/docs/extend/grapgql_sample_filter.md

 | NOT_IN              | Array of strings | Cannot be combined with other operators  |

 _\* The uniqueness column compares conditions within the same group._

+Error messages will be prefixed with the group index, condition index, and condition attribute (field, operator, or value) to make it easier to understand which filter argument caused a failure.
+An example error message example is `filter.advanced_search_groups.0.0.field: 'metadata.' is an invalid metadata field`.